top of page

 • What is a significant impact that WSP Corpsmembers have had on your organization?

 A huge impact.
-The Estuary Program has had WSP CMs for almost 10 years, and they’ve helped us in a variety of capacities including restoration projects, GIS work, monitoring projects and with outreach.
+The Estuary Program has had WSP Corpsmembers for almost 10 years, and they’ve helped us in a variety of capacities including restoration projects, GIS work, monitoring projects, and outreach.
 Many of our paid staff have also been WSP alumni (including myself)!

 Steph Wald